-Compression, and it’s application technique, has evolved over the years to become an essential part of the post-surgery healing process, and is now viewed as a familiar means of therapy following an operation.
-Surgeons, clinics, and hospitals unanimously encourage patients to wear a compression garment following their surgery in order to provide targeted support, minimise bruising, alleviate swelling, and as secondary measure to reduce the risk of complications and speed up the recovery process.
+Compression, and it’s application, has evolved over the years to become an essential part of the post-surgery healing process, and is now viewed as essential following an operation.
+Surgeons, clinics, and hospitals unanimously encourage patients to wear a compression garment following their surgery in order to provide targeted support, minimise bruising, alleviate swelling, and a secondary measure to reduce the risk of complications and speed up the recovery process.

-The main functions of compression therapy are to improve skin recovery and maintain a consistent external pressure on deep tissues to lessen the chances of common post-surgery complications.
+The main purpose of post-surgery compression is to improve skin recovery and maintain a consistent external pressure on deep tissues to lessen the chances of common post-surgery complications.
 Because patients are ultimately concerned with achieving desired results, continual external pressure keeps the skin smooth and evenly compressed, minimizing the chances of sagging and the formation of unwanted creases.
-With consistent and evenly distributed pressure, the skin is given the necessary support needed to heal naturally.
+With consistent and evenly distributed pressure, the skin is given the necessary support required to heal naturally.

 Compression garments do vary depending on the surgical procedure and are recommended to patients based on suitability and personal preference.
 At , we work closely with surgeons to ensure that we are fulfilling the patient's’ requirements.
 We provide compression garments that are either specifically designed to cover the entire body, garments that focus on specific areas of the body for a more targeted support, or inserts specially made to be worn under the garments to minimize the “empty” space and to keep the treated area flat.